PetraHudeckova/Coursera-Data-Cleaning/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
-tGravityAcc-XYZ
-tBodyAccJerk-XYZ
-tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
-tBodyAccMag
-tGravityAccMag
-tBodyAccJerkMag
-tBodyGyroMag
-tBodyGyroJerkMag
-fBodyAcc-XYZ
-fBodyAccJerk-XYZ
-fBodyGyro-XYZ
-fBodyAccMag
-fBodyAccJerkMag
-fBodyGyroMag
-fBodyGyroJerkMag
+Values for these variables were calculated as a mean of variables of the same name which were in the raw dataset.

+*tBodyAcc-XYZ
+*tGravityAcc-XYZ
+*tBodyAccJerk-XYZ
+*tBodyGyro-XYZ
+*tBodyGyroJerk-XYZ
+*tBodyAccMag
+*tGravityAccMag
+*tBodyAccJerkMag
+*tBodyGyroMag
+*tBodyGyroJerkMag
+*fBodyAcc-XYZ
+*fBodyAccJerk-XYZ
+*fBodyGyro-XYZ
+*fBodyAccMag
+*fBodyAccJerkMag
+*fBodyGyroMag
+*fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-mean(): Mean value
+*mean(): Mean value
-std(): Standard deviation
+*std(): Standard deviation

- of all variables
+##Description of all variables
 <table border=0 cellpadding=0 cellspacing=0 width=713 style='border-collapse:
  collapse;table-layout:fixed;width:535pt'>
  <col width=214 style='mso-width-source:userset;mso-width-alt:7826;width:161pt'>